bouzuya/meowziq-android/README.md

-# party-play for Android
+# :scream_cat: meowziq for Android :scream_cat:

-A party-play client for Android
+A meowziq client for Android